lingjie00/ST6241A_2425/README.md

 - `statistical_models/statistical_time_series.R`: Building and testing the statistical models.
 - `statistical_models/statistical_ts_models.Rmd`: Predictions of the statistical models.

+The original codes of Autofomer are from https://github.com/thuml/Autoformer.
+We changed some important hyperparameters to train and predict the resale price.

 ## Dataset

 ### Raw dataset